Rose of Petrichoria

 This series is all about putting yourself into the shoes of some of the most vulnerable people in the world.

 Faith in Concordia

 The Faith in Concordia series is the first part of a larger series.
 Concordia is big, folks.
-There will be four projects in total.
-There will be Faith in Concordia, Hope in Concordia, Love in Concordia, and Grace in Concordia.
+There will be three projects in total.
+There will be Faith in Concordia, Hope in Concordia, and Love in Concordia.